'Mountain Fire' Andromeda;

 Her injury's, looks off by both horns of shore,

-Her flower, her piece of being, doomed dragon's food."-Gerard Manley Hopkins
+Her flower, her piece of being, doomed dragon's food."

 Most andromeda cultivars are hybrids of two Asian species, P. japonica & P. formosa, & in general these are the varieties with the reddest spring foliage, & can be a little sensitive in the garden hence usually restricted to zones 7 & 8.
 But 'Mountain Fire' also has the North American species P. floribunda in its hybrid history, which lends it greater hardiness, so that it can be gardened further north.

-'Mountain Fire' is unfortunately susceptible to root-rot, & requires the best drainage in humus-rich acidic soil.
-It does not require a lot of water but should not be subjected to drought.
-Old large specimens do become drought-hardy.
+'Mountain Fire' is additionally unfortunately susceptible to root-rot, & requires the best drainage in humus-rich acidic soil.
+It does not require a lot of water even though it cannot be subjected to drought, unless it's a very old large specimen.

-At SinLur garden, over a dozen andromeda shrubs fill out an area between Japanese maples, & half of them are 'Mountain Fire' which are four to five feet tall.
+In a friend's enormous garden which I helped expand, over a dozen andromeda shrubs fill out an area between Japanese maples, & half of them are 'Mountain Fire' which are four to five feet tall.
 If one could find the wild pure form of P. japonica, it would grow to ten feet tall or so, with fat trunks & limbs, more like little trees than shrubs.
-In a shady alley near the Garden of Paghat the Ratgirl, there is an awesome old pieres about fifteen feet tall, with an aucuba about as large intermingling their branches.
+In a shady alley near the Garden of Paghat the Ratgirl, there is an awesome old Pieris about fifteen feet tall, with an aucuba about as large intermingling their branches.
 'Mountain Fire' & other modern hybrids are more compact than that, & 'Mountain Fire' is sufficiently slow-growing that a single specimen would not outgrow a smallish garden.

 Its common name, Andromeda, was in Greek myth the name of a princess of Ethiopia who was chained to a sea wall, threatened by a Kraken until saved from sure doom by Perseus.
 The pendulous chains of Pieris flowers evoke the chains of the captive princess.
-The alternate name Fetterbush also alludes to bondage of the chains.
+The alternate name Fetterbush also alludes to her bondage in chains.

 Andromeda is simultaneously the genus name of Bog Rosemary (Andromeda polifolia), so it is becoming increasingly common to just call them Pieris to avoid confusion.
-It is also occasionally called the Lily-of-the-Valley Bush due to its flowers.
+It is also occasionally known as the Lily-of-the-Valley Bush due to its flowers.

 copyright © by Paghat the Ratgirl